 The happiest countries tend to have more equal income distribution.
-Like the USA, UK ranks low amongst countries with advanced economies on many measures of wellbeing and happiness:

-prison population, crime, child poverty, teenage pregnancy, alcohol and drug abuse, literacy, political alienation and upward social mobility.
+Like the USA, UK ranks low amongst countries with advanced economies on many measures of wellbeing and happiness: prison population, crime, child poverty, teenage pregnancy, alcohol and drug abuse, literacy, political alienation and upward social mobility.
 Social mobility in Britain is worse than in other advanced countries and declining - educational attainment is strongly related to family income (London School of Economics and Sutton Trust).

 There is an escalating gap between rich and poor in UK and between North and South.
 The wealth gap is the widest in 40 years.
-There is a polarisation between the wealthy in Southern suburbs and the poor elsewhere (Joseph Rowntree Foundation).
+There is a polarisation between the wealthy in southern suburbs and the poor elsewhere (Joseph Rowntree Foundation).
 In the seventies, incomes were getting more equal; now the reverse is happening.
-There is growing poverty in the countryside; rural services are declining; the rural population is ageing, as the young people cannot afford to stay there and migrate to towns.
+There is growing poverty in the countryside; rural services are declining; the rural population is ageing, as the young people cannot afford to stay there and migrate to cities.
 We now produce only 60% of our food (Commission for Rural Communities).
-Fresh food production needs to be local and we are destroying its source.
+Fresh food production needs to be local and we are destroying its source and individual shop keepers.

 Sourcing for "lowest cost" externalises and does not count social, health and environmental costs.
-It destroys communities and affects wellbeing.
-Low prices are an illusion when we, the taxpayers pay for "cleaning up" and our wellbeing suffers.
+It destroys communities, creates "clone towns" and affects wellbeing.
+Low prices are an illusion when we, the taxpayers pay for "cleaning up" and most people's wellbeing suffers.

-What we need to do as individuals, organisations and governments.
+We are all responsible - individuals, organisations and governments.

 We are drifting.
-The disastrous Iraq war has diverted attention and vast resources from the biggest issues we face, namely the environment and poverty.
+The disastrous Iraq war has diverted attention and vast resources from addressing the biggest issues we face, namely the environment and poverty.
 We need to stop being in denial or behaving as if we are powerless to make any difference.

 Reversing climate change We need to rapidly cut rising global CO2 emissions, largely resulting from using fossil fuels, to a sustainable world average of 3 tonnes per person.
-Methane emissions, mainly coming from cattle and refuse dumps, and emissions from high-flying aircraft, especially damaging, are also rising.
+Methane emissions, mainly coming from cattle and refuse dumps, and emissions from high-flying aircraft, especially damaging, and ships are also rising.
 Wealthy people and countries pollute most; poor countries and people are worst affected.
 People in UK and EU account for 12.5 tonnes (average) greenhouse gases per capita per year and rising; US and Canada some 20; China 4; India 2 and sub Saharan Africa less than 1 ton.
-(Goodall, C, 2007)
+(Goodall, C, 2007).
+USA, with 5 percent of the world population, emits 25 percent of world greenhouse gases, their vehicles 6 percent of the total.

-EU and UK, by 2050, need to get down to 3 tonnes, perhaps aiming for 2, an 80% reduction, some argue 90%.
-UK's Climate Change Bill plans a 60% reduction, which many experts regard both as inadequate and unlikely to be met, given current plans.
+EU and UK, by 2050, need to get down to 3 tonnes, an 80 percent reduction on 1990 levels - 2 tonnes or a 90% reduction now looks safer.
+UK's Climate Change Bill plans a 60 percent reduction, which many experts regard both as inadequate and unlikely to be met, given current plans.
 Rich countries bear the heaviest responsibility; we have the technological capability and the means.
 The "West," seen by other nations to have created the problems, needs to show the way, set an example and help poorer nations develop their own ways out of poverty and into sustainability.